Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Abstract

 \section{Abstract}

-Text-driven 3D indoor scene generation could be useful for gaming, film industry, and AR/VR applications.
-However, existing methods cannot faithfully capture the room layout, nor do they allow flexible editing of individual objects in the room.
-To address these problems, we present Ctrl-Room, which is able to generate convincing 3D rooms with designer-style layouts and high-fidelity textures from just a text prompt.
-Moreover, Ctrl-Room enables versatile interactive editing operations such as resizing or moving individual furniture items.
+Text-driven 3D indoor scene generation is useful for gaming, film industry, and AR/VR applications.
+However, existing methods cannot faithfully capture the scene layout based on text descriptions, nor do they allow flexible editing of individual objects in the room.
+To address these problems, we present Ctrl-Room, which can generate convincing 3D rooms with designer-style layouts and high-fidelity textures from just a text prompt.
 Our key insight is to separate the modeling of layouts and appearance.
-Our proposed method consists of two stages, a `Layout Generation Stage' and an `Appearance Generation Stage'.
-The `Layout Generation Stage' trains a text-conditional diffusion model to learn the layout distribution with our holistic scene code parameterization.
-Next, the `Appearance Generation Stage' employs a fine-tuned ControlNet to produce a vivid panoramic image of the room guided by the 3D scene layout and text prompt.
-In this way, we achieve a high-quality 3D room with convincing layouts and lively textures.
-Benefiting from the scene code parameterization, we can easily edit the generated room model through our mask-guided editing module, without expensive editing-specific training.
-Extensive experiments on the Structured3D dataset demonstrate that our method outperforms existing methods in producing more reasonable, view-consistent, and editable 3D rooms from natural language prompts.
+Our proposed method consists of two stages: a Layout Generation Stage and an Appearance Generation Stage.
+The Layout Generation Stage trains a text-conditional diffusion model to learn the layout distribution with our holistic scene code parameterization.
+Next, the Appearance Generation Stage employs a fine-tuned ControlNet to produce a vivid panoramic image of the room guided by the 3D scene layout, then further upgrades to a panoramic NeRF model.
+Benefiting from the scene code parameterization, we can easily edit the generated room model through our mask-guided editing module, without expensive edit-specific training.
+Extensive experiments on the Structured3D dataset demonstrate that our method outperforms existing methods in producing more reasonable, view-consistent, and editable 3D rooms from text prompts.

-\section{introduction}
+\section{Introduction}

-High-quality textured 3D models are important for a broad range of applications, from interior design and games to simulators for embodied AI.
-Indoor scenes are of particular interest among all 3D content.
-Typically, 3D indoor scenes are manually designed by professional artists, which is time-consuming and expensive.
-While recent advancements in generative models~\citep{poole2022dreamfusion,chen2023fantasia3d,lin2023magic3d,seo2023let} have simplified the creation of 3D models from textual descriptions, extending this capability to text-driven 3D indoor scene generation remains a challenge because indoor scenes exhibit strong semantic layout constraints, e.g., neighboring walls are perpendicular and the TV set often faces a sofa, which are more complicated than objects.
+High-quality 3D indoor scenes play a crucial role across a wide array of applications, ranging from interior design and video games to simulators for embodied AI.
+Traditionally, indoor scenes are crafted manually by professional artists, which is both time-consuming and costly.
+Recent advancements in generative models~\cite{poole2022dreamfusion,chen2023fantasia3d,lin2023magic3d,seo2023let} have attempted to simplify the creation of 3D models from textual descriptions, However, extending this capability to text-driven 3D indoor scene generation presents unique challenges as they exhibit strong semantic layout constraints, such as neighboring walls are perpendicular and the TV set often faces a sofa, that are more complicated than objects.